3eggwhites/web-server/README.md

 - Clone the repository by performing `git clone`
 - Open a terminal or command prompt and go inside the root directory of the application i.e the folder named as `web-server`
 - Perform `npm install` to install all the required dependencies.
 - Type `node src/app.js` to start the application up.
-The application listens to port `4200`.
+The application listens to port `4200`

-#Credits
+# Credits
 This Weather Application was built based on the Node.js course offered by Andrew Mead on Udemy